videntity/python-omhe/omhe/hardware/wiibalance/README.rst

     cd python
     sudo python setup.py install

-If this works then your computer is now read to connect to the balance board.
+If this works, then your computer is now read to connect to the balance board.
 If you have problems please see the cwiid documentaion.
 These instructions were tested on Ubuntu 10.